 The type of process design you use will ultimately depend on whether you want to:

-- Map out a new workflow or lay down an established process (process mapping or process documentation)
+- Map out a new workflow or lay down an established process (process mapping or process documentation).

-- Create a single-stream flow of events or multiple, interconnected workflows (serial vs parallel process design)
+- Create a single-stream flow of events or multiple, interconnected workflows (serial vs parallel process design).

-- Revise a current process by testing different workflow options to see which operates most efficiently (process improvement or process modeling)
+- Revise a current process by testing different workflow options to see which operates most efficiently (process improvement or process modeling).

 Let’s see how choosing the most appropriate path to clear, predictable results will help you and your team achieve the best possible outcomes.

-3 key types of process design
+Three key types of process designs

 Broadly speaking, most business processes fall into one of two categories: primary or supportive.